-Rochester Institute of Technology is committed to providing a safe and secure campus for its students, staff, faculty, and visitors, and to protecting the material resources of the College.
-As part of our strategy to achieve this goal and to ensure that the university has taken reasonable care in selecting its new employees.
+Rochester Institute of Technology is committed to providing a safe and secure campus for its students, staff, faculty and visitors, and to protecting the material resources of the university.
+To achieve this goal the university takes reasonable care in selecting its new employees.

 The RIT Criminal Background/MVR check process was implemented in November 2004, and is updated from time to time to reflect current hiring/employment practices and changes in the law.

 RIT does not run credit reports as a part of the background check process.